CMilby/Asteroids/README.md

 Asteroids
 =====
 A remake of the classic Atari game Asteroids written in Java.
+Currently worked except for collision detction.
+Haven't figured out a clever way to do this yet.